8 Classical Dances of India: A Rich Cultural Heritage

 • Mudras: Hand gestures used to communicate emotions and actions.

-• Expressions: Actors undergo rigorous training to control every muscle in their face, enhancing their ability to portray various emotions.
+• Expressions: Actors undergo rigorous training to control every muscle in their faces, enhancing their ability to portray various emotions.

 • Vibrant Aesthetics: Costumes and make-up are elaborate, making Kathakali one of the most visually distinctive classical dances of India.